-Excerpt below is from page two, "Safety is Critical to Performance" (I added the bold and underline for emphasis):
+Excerpt below is from page two of the Remington 700 ML Owner's manual, "Safety is Critical to Performance" (I added the bold and underline for emphasis):

 The proper use and performance of your firearm depends on correct assembly and maintenance, so it’s critical that you familiarize yourself with the information in this instruction book.
 Even if you’re a veteran shooter with a collection of Remington firearms, take the time to read this literature.
 Not all firearms are the same.
 That means the first step in safe handling is to learn the features and requirements of your new Remington."